janKekanSan/jankekansan.github.io/pages/sona/la.md

 </details>

-If you're unsure how to tackle any of these, try interpreting just the sentence before [la]{.tokipona}, then the sentence after!
-Then, imagine "if" the first sentence, "then" the second sentence.
+If you remember back to the early lessons, there was a suggestion to ignore parts of the sentence, read what is left, then add back the ignored part.
+For example, with modifiers, you could look at only the first word, and go back for the modifier(s).
+You can do this with [la]{.tokipona} too, but unlike modifiers which only get more specific, [la]{.tokipona} changes the sentence.
+You'll need it!
+Still, this strategy can help you.

 ::: info